 Nobody wrote it down, but Prohibition lasted until December of 1933 — and for seven of those years, the Old South served a lot more than coffee.

-A hundred years later we're upstairs, on the second floor overlooking the Riverwalk.
-Same building.
-Same bricks.
-Better bourbon.
-The door still doesn't have our name on it.
+A hundred years later we’re still here — same basement, same bricks, better bourbon.
+The door still doesn’t have our name on it.

 If you know, you know.